morozandrei/html/README.md

-# html
+# HTML
-This repository is intended to learn basics of 'html' language.
+This repository is intended to learn basics of HTML language.